zu2/chibicc-6800-v1/README.md

 ## Behavior of Each Option

 - **`-O0`**:
   No optimization is performed at this level.
-However, if `/opt/fcc/lib/copt` is available, chibicc will use it to perform peephole optimization, except when `-O0` is specified, in which case no optimization is applied.

 - **`-O`, `-O1`, `-O2`**:
   if `/opt/fcc/lib/copt` is available, chibicc will use it to perform peephole optimization

 - **`-Os`**:
   This option generates code aimed at minimizing the size of the object file.
 As a trade-off, the resulting code may run approximately 5%-25% slower.

 ---
 # Memo